Skip to main content

 Single Source Shortest Path (Djikstra)

-In normal day-to-day folks use Djikstras Algorithm for finding the shortest path between a single Vertex and all other Vertices, here we show how to do it in Pregel over a large graph
+In normal day-to-day folks use Djikstras Algorithm for finding the shortest path between a single Vertex and all other Vertices, here you show how to do it in Pregel over a large graph

-The Single Source Shortest Path is when we need to find the shortest path from a source Vertex vv to all other Vertices in the graph
+The Single Source Shortest Path is when you need to find the shortest path from a source Vertex vv to all other Vertices in the graph

 import org.apache.spark.graphx.{Graph, VertexId}